What’s your favourite season?

 Planning is a great way to get in the mood for the upcoming holidays.
 In autumn it feels as though there is enough time to put together a great plan, but you don’t feel you are in the midst of holiday madness and stress just yet (or is that just me?)

-So there you are, some great ways to have a lovely autumn.
+So there you are, 5 ways you can have a lovely autumn.